The Lost Glory of the city of Gangaikondacholapuram

 There is a large tank built by Rajendra Chola I, which stands in a nearby village known as Tottikulam.
 Another neighbouring village to the south of the temple is the Vanadipattam, which was renowned for making fireworks for the temple during festivals.
 The village Meikavalputtur, which lies to the temple’s east, was so called because it was the place for temple guards.
 The village of Meikavalputtur had the tank used for floating the temple barge during festivals.
 To the west of the temple lies a water-reservoir in ruins, known as Ponneri

-Rahendra Chola I established Gangaikonda Cholapuram as his capital around 1029 CE, and the city remained as Chola capital for the next two and half centuries.
+Rajendra Chola I established Gangaikonda Cholapuram as his capital around 1029 CE, and the city remained as Chola capital for the next two and half centuries.
 According to excavation reports “Gangaikondacholapuram…was a secondary capital of the Cholas for about 250 years.
 The city seems to have had two fortifications, one inner and the other outer.
 Excavation conducted at two locations at Maligaimedu revealed the remains of royal palace, built with burnt bricks.The ceilings were covered with flat tiles.
 The pillars were probably made of polished wood, supported on granite bases.
 Excavations revealed brick walls about 1.10cm in thickness.
 On the foundation wall, granite stone pillar bases were embedded at an equal distance of 2 meters.
 Bone objects with animal figures, ivory carvings, quartz beads, shell bangle pieces and stone objects were found during the excavation.
 The excavation also yielded celadon ware and porcelain sherds.
 Both of them are of Chinese origin.
-This shows the contact of the Chola kingdom with China during 11th to 12th centuries CE”.
-(Source of text and photo)
+This shows the contact of the Chola kingdom with China during 11th to 12th centuries CE” (Government of Tamilnadu, Department of Archaeology)

 The Brihadisvara Gangaikondacholesvara temple is rectanglar in shape (around 106 m in length and 30 m in width).
 The temple has a mukha mandapa, maha-mandapa, ardh mandapa, and a square sanctum or garbhagriha.